cmeeren/Faqt/README.md

         And(t)
 ```

-Here are the important points:
+Here are the important points.
+Don’t be discouraged by how detailed the explanation below is; it’s better to explain it
+thoroughly once than piecewise here and there.

 * Implement the assertion as
   an [extension method](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/type-extensions#extension-methods)